tshepang/blog/content/me loving Auto Fill Mode (Emacs).md

 elsewhere, but I actually never used it.

-Related to that is the [fill-paragraph] command, which is invoked via the Alt+q shortcut (M-q) in Emacs speak.
+Related to that is the [fill-paragraph] command, which is invoked via the Alt+q shortcut (M-q in Emacs speak).
 What it does is reformat the paragraph as if it was typed while in Auto Fill Mode.
 Is gorgeous!

 [well-written]: http://tshepang.net/projects-with-excellent-documentation